RoryPoonyth/Team-1-soen341project2023/README.md

 Language & Techniques: TBD

-We will be developping an online career services system where both the Employers and Employees will create accounts and log in with their email and passwords.
+We will be developping an online career services system where both Employers and Employees will create accounts and log in with their email and passwords.

 Students will be able to:
   - Create/Modify their profiles